lyttelgeek/BeltOverflowContinued/README.md

  * Use direct insertion between buildings, furnace to assembler to assembler
  * Use circuits and/or smart inserters to avoid over-production

-## Minimizing damage from overflow:
+## Minimising damage from overflow:
  * Ensure no belt terminates near another belt
  * Use splitter filters or smart inserters to filter trash from belts before they reach your assemblers